MrSumada/horiseon-refactor/README.md

   - Online reputation management

-  - Social edia marketing
+  - Social media marketing

-  - And more strategy-focused actions that put your business and your customers first.
+  - And even more strategy-focused actions that put your business and your customers first.

 ## The Refactor for Horiseon includes: